Paradise (d'Automne)

-A pear of uncertain origin, described by Downing as Belgian.
-Hovey records the first American account in Kenrick's American Orchardist, 3rd ed.
-(1841), where it was described as a new pear received in England from France.
-It was subsequently enumerated and described in the Catalogue of the London Horticultural Society, 3rd ed.
-(1842), with the remark by Mr. Thompson that it was "very like the Beurre Bosc."
-Its general resemblance to that fine pear has induced some authors to consider the two synonymous; it is, however, quite distinct, and may readily be distinguished by the more irregular and uneven outline of the fruit, as well as by its more melting and buttery flesh.
-In wood and foliage the two are very dissimilar — the Paradise d'Automne having small leaves, and a reddish wood so thickly and distinctly dotted with large whitish grey specks as to distinguish it at once.
-In quality it is fully equal, if not superior, to the Bosc (Hovey).
-Elliott concurs, noting that it is esteemed by many pomologists as superior even to the Beurre Bosc, which it much resembles.
+A pear of foreign origin.
+Hovey (1852) reports the variety as recently introduced, with the first account appearing in Kenrick's American Orchardist, 3d Ed.
+(1841), where Kenrick describes it as a new pear received in England from France.
+It was subsequently enumerated and described in the Catalogue of the London Horticultural Society, 3d Ed.
+(1842), with the remark by Mr. Thompson that it was "very like the Beurré Bosc," and its general resemblance to that fine pear has induced some authors to consider the two synonymous.
+Hovey notes, however, that it is quite distinct, and may readily be distinguished by the more irregular and uneven outline of the fruit, as well as by its more melting and buttery flesh; in the wood and foliage, the two are very dissimilar, with Paradise (d'Automne) having small leaves and a reddish wood so thickly and distinctly dotted with large whitish grey specks as to distinguish it at once.
+In quality, Hovey rates it fully equal, if not superior, to the Bosc.
+Elliott (1865) likewise notes it is esteemed by many pomologists as superior even to the Beurré Bosc, which it much resembles.

-The variety was introduced to America by Mr. Kenrick, who gave scions to the late R. Manning.
-It first fruited in this country in the autumn of 1844 in Manning's Pomological Garden at Salem, when the tree produced about a dozen pears; it continued to bear every year thereafter.
-Hovey's drawing was made from specimens sent by Manning, and the outline engraving from a specimen from the same tree in 1846 (Hovey).
+Hovey records that the variety was introduced by Mr. Kenrick, who gave scions to the late R. Manning, in whose Pomological Garden at Salem it first fruited in this country in the autumn of 1844, when the tree produced about a dozen pears.
+It has continued to bear every year since; Hovey's drawing was made from beautiful specimens sent by Mr. Manning the previous autumn, and his outline engraving is from a specimen from the same tree in 1846.

 Tree

-Leaves: Small, ovate, rather thick, dark green, tapering towards each end, slightly wavy, and nearly entire on the edge.
+Leaves: small, ovate, rather thick, dark green, tapering towards each end, slightly wavy, and nearly entire on the edge (Hovey).
+Thomas describes the leaves as finely serrated, slightly wavy.
 Petioles short, about three-quarters of an inch in length, and moderately stout (Hovey).

 Fruit

-Size: Large (all sources).
-Hovey gives dimensions of approximately three and a half inches long and two and a half inches in diameter.
+Large (Hovey, Elliott, Downing, Budd & Hansen).
+Hovey gives about three and a half inches long and two and a half in diameter.
+Thomas describes it as rather large.

-Stem: Long, about one and a half inches (Hovey, Elliott).
-Moderately slender, uneven, curved, and obliquely attached to the fruit by a fleshy and oftentimes wrinkled base (Hovey, Elliott).
-Downing describes the stalk as long, enlarged at both ends, inserted without much cavity, often by fleshy wrinkles or folds.
+Long, about one and a half inches, moderately slender, uneven, curved, and obliquely attached to the fruit by a fleshy and oftentimes wrinkled base (Hovey).
+Elliott concurs: about one and a half inch long, rather slender, obliquely attached to the fruit by a fleshy, and often times wrinkled base.
+Downing: long, enlarged at both ends, and inserted without much cavity, often by fleshy wrinkles or folds.
+Budd & Hansen: one and one-half inches long, enlarged at both ends, curved, and inserted at top of neck usually by fleshy folds.
+Thomas: an inch and a half long, not sunk.

 Season